eikek/docspell/website/site/content/docs/joex/file-processing.md

 When this is changed, you must re-generate all preview images.
 Check the api for this, there is an endpoint to regenerate all preview images for a collective.
-There is also a bash script provided in the `tools/` directory that can be used to call this endpoint.
+The [cli tool](../../tools/cli/) can be used for this.

 {% end %}